HunorMarton/svg-tutorial/src/content/svg/text-path.md

 ---
 title: "Day 17: Text Path"
 component: Text
+previous:
+  title: Bear
+  link: bear
+next:
+  title: How to animate along a path?
+  link: path-based-animation
 ---

 Drawing shapes is not the only use case for paths.
 We can also use them to render text along an invisible path.
 We can define a path in the definitions section and use it in a `textPath` element to make the text go around the circle.
 Here we use arc again, but you can use any other path and the text will follow the stroke.